Family Medicine Residency Program

 Yes, residents use an electronic health record on all rotations.

-PGY-1s see patients in the outpatient continuity clinic one day per week except during their inpatient pediatrics rotation.
-PGY-2s and PGY-3s see patients two days per week in our clinic unless on specific off-site rotations.
+PGY-1s see patients in the outpatient continuity clinic one day per week on average.
+PGY-2s and PGY-3s see patients in the outpatient continuity clinic two days per week on average.
+Continuity clinic time is reduced for inpatient rotations and certain off-site rotations.

 Yes, residents may eat in our cafeteria free of charge during breakfast and lunch hours.
 Outside cafeteria hours, food is provided in the resident call room.